BUS 144: Business Communication

 - Evaluate the validity of information and data presented in textual material and through online sources.

 - Analyze a business writing case problem, compare the appropriateness of either an inductive or deductive writing strategy, and then generate a written solution to the problem.

 - Complete all chapter quizzes with at least 70 percent accuracy.

 In this online business writing course, students will need access to a computer, an Internet connection, and Microsoft Word.
-Students should be familiar with sending and receiving email and with using a Web browser to navigate and search Web sites.
+Students should be familiar with sending and receiving email and with using a Web browser to navigate and search websites.
 Students should plan on spending at least six hours per week in studying and developing their writing skills.
 The instructor will use Microsoft Word 2010 (Office 2010) to grade and return papers.
 Office 2010 software may be purchased at a student discount from http://www.journeyed.com/.
 If you have an earlier version of Word and do not upgrade, you can download the free compatibility package offered by Microsoft for users running earlier Word versions.
 Homework will be returned in a Word 2010 format, so you will need the compatibility package.
 You will want to have a flash drive to store your work, especially if you come to campus and want to work in one of our computer labs.
+You are welcome to use the labs in LC 35 and AC (Austin Center) 120.
 Make backup copies of all of your work.
 Moodle works with either Microsoft Internet Explorer or Firefox.

 Notice the important note found at the top right of your Moodle home screen:

 "Closing this browser does not end your session.
 In order to end a session you must click on Logout (top right side of browser window).
 If you do not log out, your session will remain active, and the next person to use the computer will have full access to your account."

 If you are a student with a verified disability, please discuss your needs for accommodations with me upon entering the course.